Critical thinking training: from basics to reliable strategies you can use

 - solve 17 × 24

 If you got so far, critical thinking is a subject of great interest to you.
-You should know we only covered a few basics and there is so much more to say about it.
-So, if you really want to become an ideal critical thinker and reap the great benefits of being one, read more on the subject.
+But we only covered a few basics and there is so much more to say about it.
+If you really want to become an ideal critical thinker and reap the great benefits of being one, read more on the subject.
 You can start with the reference list.
-Talk with people who are interested about it.
-Also, check the available choices in your area for critical thinking training.
-There is nothing better than to have a person guiding you through the process of thinking better and smarter.
+Talk with people who are interested about it and find a person to guide you through the process of thinking better and smarter.

 - Critical Thinking: What It Is and Why It Counts – Peter Facione